Havner/trainsim-helper/main/readme.txt

   included Data Extractor instead of RW_Tools.
 It's output should be easier to read.

+  b) Joystick configuration

-  Then in the ConfigureJoystick() you can customize settings for this specific loco.
-I've added few examples.
+  Then in the ConfigureJoystick() in the trainsim-helper-joystick.lua script you can customize settings for this specific loco.
+See the already configured locos for examples.

   Worth noting is that for a control to work it has to have those values set:
-  *Line         (to know where to take the joystick data from) *Control      (to know which variable in the sim to control) *Range        (will be autodetected, you can override it)
+  *Line         (to know where to take the joystick data from) *Control      (to know which variable in the sim to control) *Range        (will be autodetected, you can override it though)

   Those are optional:
   *Invert       (self explanatory)